Heard it on the Big Mo Blues Show

 I also heard this old number by Eric Clapton, Going Down to the Crossroads.

-One thought on “Heard it on the Big Mo Blues Show”
+One response to “Heard it on the Big Mo Blues Show”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.